 - Insurance risk;

 - Reserve risk;

-- Underwriting risk;

 - Natural catastrophe risk ("catastrophe risk");

-- All other risks ("attritional risk");
+- All other ("attritional") underwriting risk;

 - Market risk;

 - On syndicate assets (including credit risk on Premiums Trust Funds);

 - On syndicate liabilities;

 - Credit risk;

 - Syndicate operational risk; and

 - Liquidity risk.

 Member risks

 Members provide capital (FAL), in a variety of forms to support syndicates' risks; and present asset related risks which are dependent on characteristics of assets used to meet their FAL.
 Members are exposed to market risk (including credit risk) on FAL.